 In 1945, the first electronic computer ENIAC [ENIAC1945] was built.
 It was originally intended for solving artillery calculation problem.
-But its general-purpose design demonstrated a new approach of building digital machines in support of large-scale computing at the time.
+But its general-purpose design demonstrated a new approach of building digital machines in supporting of large-scale computing at the time.

 Over the decades, these machines have emerged as an imposing force that affect our society in every aspects of civilization including science, social science, commerce, the arts, and the humanities.
 The automation of our lives has involved subtle alterations in knowledge acquisition and information dissemination.
-As a brief and cursory introduction, these features are shown in a clear trace of the transition between generations of computer technology - from small computer systems, large-scale processors integration and supercomputers, to connect geographically dispersed computing power into a global information infrastructure, the Internet.
+As a brief and cursory introduction, these features are shown in a clear trace of the transition for generations of computer technology - from small computer systems, large-scale processors integration and supercomputers, to connect geographically dispersed computing powers into a global information infrastructure, the Internet.

-Small computer systems started with the revolution of primitive general purpose programmable electronic computer with advancement including improvement of I/O devices and semiconductor technologies; development of programming languages [M. A.
+Small computer systems started with the revolution of primitive general purpose programmable electronic computer with advancement including improvement of I/O devices and semiconductor technologies; development of programming languages such as FORTRAN [FORTRAN1956], ALGOL [ALGOL1958], COBOL [COBOL1959], and C [C1972]; introduction to time-sharing operating system like UNIX [UNIX].

 Supercomputers targeted for high performance computing and communication, which is dominated by massive parallel systems with development from pipelining, vector processing, which are limited to use of single-user workstations, to "Hypercube" [HYPERCUBE] with distributed memory architecture that aggregated 128 processors at the time.
-Derivative parallel algorithms and programming techniques includes widely used SIMD [SIMD] and MIMD [MIMD] programming model, and message passing interface (MPI) [MPI] as communication mechanism between processors.
+Derivative parallel algorithms and programming techniques includes widely used SMMV [SMMV] and MMMV [MMMV] programming model, and message passing interface (MPI) [MPI] as communication mechanism between processors.

-Development of the Internet led to tremendous gains from the existing computing powers by providing availability and pervasive accessibility to these distributed resources, which form highlighted spots in the interwoven and linked global information infrastructure.
+Development of the Internet begins with tremendous gains from the existing computing powers by providing availability and pervasive accessibility to these distributed resources, which form highlighted spots in the interwoven and linked global information infrastructure.
 The effort has also inspired spawning of distributed computing technologies and Web technologies which including the development of object-oriented style programming with representative language such as C++ [C++] and Java [JAVA]; software development environment including CORBA [CORBA], COM [COM], J2EE [J2EE], and .NET [DOTNET]; structured data descriptive language XML [XML]; dynamic connection to database through JDBC [JDBC] and ODBC [ODBC].